Charleston & COVID: Social Distancing Guide for Travel

 Charleston’s Social Distancing Rules

-- Masks must be worn in indoor and outdoor public spaces
+- Masks must be worn in indoor public spaces

 - Fines may be issued to anyone who does not comply with these rules

 These are just some of the basic guidelines.
-If you want to find out about updates and/or read further information on how the city of Charleston is handling COVID-19, please head over to the City of Charleston’s Coronavirus update website.
+If you want to find out about updates and/or read further information on Charleston COVID policies, please head over to the City of Charleston’s Coronavirus update website.

 The Holy City hosts plenty of social distancing activities — and they’re not just for travelers, either!
 If you can’t get out of the city this summer, we recommend playing tourist in your hometown.
 Take a tour, eat out at a new restaurant, or take a day trip to Savannah.